narukoshin/blog/Guitar/Pitch shifting.md

 You can read about my music experience in article overviews, where you will see how I started doing music and that I don't have much knowledge of music theory but I'm moving forward and trying to learn the topics I'm interested in to be a better at playing guitar, making music, etc.

-Enough writing, if you have a GitHub account, you can share your feedback or suggest a new topic for writing in the <a href="https://github.com/narukoshin/blog/issues">Issues</a> page or you can contact me at enko@narukoshin.me.
+Enough writing, if you have a GitHub account, you can share your feedback or suggest a new topic for writing in the <a href="https://github.com/narukoshin/blog/issues">Issues</a> page or you can contact me at inquiries@narukoshin.me.

 <img src="https://z-p3-scontent.frix8-1.fna.fbcdn.net/v/t39.30808-6/465168805_3836702293275892_2818084641482412552_n.jpg?_nc_cat=108&ccb=1-7&_nc_sid=aa7b47&_nc_ohc=X5gd8qZdBHUQ7kNvgFW-xeF&_nc_zt=23&_nc_ht=z-p3-scontent.frix8-1.fna&_nc_gid=AfdXeXYgCjz-HD6Anb7eOkZ&oh=00_AYCIoPX2_3ptIzQbfZvmZ0hUjgoQCvveq0s0FIVMwjTPPA&oe=673317B1">
 <sub>Figure 6: Stop thinking, start doing.</sub>